White House denies Dems info on security clearance process

 The probe intensified after Tricia Newbold, an 18-year government employee who oversaw the issuance of clearances for some senior White House aides, revealed that she compiled a list of at least 25 officials who were initially denied security clearances last year, but had senior officials overrule those denials.

-The White House’s defiance of the Kline subpoena comes after lawyers for Trump last week sued the committee to block subpoenas for the president’s financial records.
+Lawyers for Trump last week also sued the oversight committee to block subpoenas for the president’s financial records.

 The Associated Press contributed to this report.